wilsonaustin10/son-of-anton/README.md

 ## Usage

-1. Click "Connect" to establish a connection with OpenAI's Realtime API
+1. Click "Connect" to wake up Anton
 2. Allow microphone access when prompted
-3. Start speaking naturally - the AI will respond in real-time
+3. Start speaking naturally - Anton will respond with:
+   - Clarifying questions to understand your needs
+   - Structured analysis and step-by-step breakdowns
+   - Innovative ideas and alternative approaches
+   - Strategic guidance and actionable insights
-4. View live transcriptions of both your speech and the AI's responses
+4. View live transcriptions of your conversation
 5. Click "Disconnect" to end the session

 ## Architecture